Page MenuHomeDevCentral

 Description

-Based on the T2298 (Quagga), this task aims to migrate to FRRouting.
+Based on the T2208 (Quagga), this task aims to migrate to FRRouting.

-FRRouting will replace Quagga as the routing suite to manage dynamic routing (OSPF).
+FRRouting will replace Quagga as the routing suite to manage dynamic routing (we will use OSPF integrated in FRRouting).

 • 1.
 Install FRRouting on router-002 and router-003 D4055